Neighborhood Revitalization

 Middle Neighborhoods Initiative

-Our mission is to foster equitable revitalization in Cleveland’s neighborhoods.
+Our mission is to foster revitalization in Cleveland’s neighborhoods.
 We aim to enhance their economic success and appeal for both current residents and future generations.
-Our commitment extends to neighborhoods such as North Collinwood, Lee/Harvard, Jefferson Puritas, Westpark, Old Brooklyn, and Euclid-Green, recognizing the pivotal role they play in shaping the city’s landscape as middle neighborhoods.
+Our commitment extends to neighborhoods such as Collinwood, Lee-Harvard, West Park, and Old Brooklyn, recognizing the pivotal role they play in shaping the city’s landscape as middle neighborhoods.
 Through strategic initiatives and collaborative partnerships, we are creating sustainable solutions that uplift these neighborhoods and empower residents to thrive.

 The Middle Neighborhoods Initiative (MNI) seeks to dramatically impact the economic opportunities available to residents of Cleveland.
 This multi-pronged strategy will focus on stabilizing housing markets and commercial districts in Cleveland’s middle neighborhoods.
 Cleveland’s middle neighborhoods face a unique challenge: they do not get the attention of “hot” real estate markets, where the housing market is healthy, nor are they often eligible for large public investments like disinvested neighborhoods that need massive intervention to change unhealthy market conditions.